-You are probably already aware than an internal combustion engine is basically a big air pump.
+You are probably already aware that an internal combustion engine is basically a big air pump.
 The more air you can get it to pump, the more power your engine will produce.
 This is true for both gasoline and diesel engines.
-Late model diesel engines all make use of a turbocharger(s) to feed compressed air into the cylinders.
+Late-model diesel engines all make use of a turbocharger(s) to feed compressed air into the cylinders.
 The turbocharger sucks air in thru the factory intake plumbing and stock paper filter.
 An easy way to visualize this is to think about the engine breathing thru a restrictive straw.
-By improving the intake design and utilizing a freer flowing filter this will allow the turbo to suck in more air, which results in more power!
+By improving the intake design and utilizing a freer-flowing filter will allow the turbo to suck in more air, which results in more power!

 The factory exhaust has to satisfy the demands of many different types of consumers.
 When engineers design factory mufflers/exhaust systems they try to keep it quiet on the inside (and outside) for the average person.
-Of course diesel enthusiasts aren’t the average person!
-We like it louder, and of course want more power.
-An aftermarket exhaust utilizes freer flowing mufflers and larger diameter pipes.
-This will help increase the amount air (exhaust) that can flow out the tail pipe.
+Of course, diesel enthusiasts aren’t the average person!
+We like it louder and always want more power.
+An aftermarket exhaust utilizes freer-flowing mufflers and larger diameter pipes.
+This will help increase the amount of air (exhaust) that can flow out the tailpipe.

 There are a wide variety of exhaust manufacturers that offer filter back exhausts to keep it 50 state legal.
 When picking your exhaust system you can choose the pipe diameter (4″ or 5″), material (aluminized steel, T409 stainless steel, or T304 stainless steel), different finishes, and even the exit location.
 If you live in a northern region with snow and salt, you may want to upgrade to a stainless steel system so it doesn’t rust within a few years.